Android XR

-Android XR is an extended reality (XR) operating system developed by Google and Samsung.
+Android XR is an extended reality (XR) operating system developed by Google and Samsung Electronics.
 It is based on Android.
-It was announced in December 2024 and launched in October 2025.
+It was announced in December 12, 2024 and launched in October 20, 2025.
 The operating system is designed to support XR devices, including Samsung Galaxy XR and a pair of smartglasses developed by Google DeepMind.
 Android XR is heavily integrated with the Gemini generative artificial intelligence–powered chatbot.

 Following Google's earlier commercial failure of Google Glass, an earlier head-worn product, Google acquired VR companies Tilt Brush and Owlchemy Labs and made other ventures into head-worn computing products including the Google Cardboard and Google Daydream VR headsets, which were both eventually discontinued.
 In 2021, Google revived its XR efforts with a project internally codenamed Project Iris, an AR headset powered by a new operating system.
 However, Google shelved the project after Apple released the Vision Pro VR headset in 2024.
 One year later, Google announced Android XR as Project Iris' spiritual successor.